srivastavanaavya75-lgtm/NeuraChat/README.md

 - Response generation
 - AI assistant architecture

+Rule-based systems also provide transparency because the developer can directly inspect how an input is mapped to a response.

-It also provides a foundation for gradually introducing more advanced technologies such as NLP, machine learning, and LLMs.
+NeuraChat can therefore serve as a foundation for gradually introducing more advanced technologies such as NLP, machine learning, and LLMs.

 ---

 ## 📊 Key Concepts Demonstrated

-- Python application development
+- 🐍 Python application development
-- Artificial Intelligence fundamentals
+- 🧠 Artificial Intelligence fundamentals
-- Rule-based systems
+- 🔀 Rule-based systems
-- Natural-language input handling
+- 📝 Natural-language input handling
-- Keyword matching
+- 🔍 Keyword matching
-- Pattern recognition
+- 🎯 Pattern recognition
-- Intent classification
+- 🧩 Intent classification
-- Conditional logic
+- ⚙️ Conditional logic
-- Conversational design
+- 💬 Conversational design
-- Modular architecture
+- 🏗️ Modular architecture
-- Local application development
+- 💻 Local application development
-- Error and fallback handling
+- 🛡️ Error and fallback handling

 ---